About Yellowstone National Park

 The entrance fee is $35 per vehicle or $30 per motorcycle.
 If you plan to visit another National Park, do yourself a favor and buy an annual pass – you will save a fortune!

 The West Entrance is the busiest as it gives the quickest access to Old Faithful Geyser, the parks most famous sight.
 There is a thriving, yet still small (and VERY) tourist driven town of West Yellowstone at the parks entrance with lots of places to stay, camping, and shopping/restaurants.
+As you drive in along the beautiful Madison River valley, you will will come to Madison Junction which is a large campground.
+From there you can turn south towards Old Faithful, or north towards Norris Basin, and Mammoth Springs.

 Do yourself a favor and steer clear of the busy, yet awful tasting pizza place and walk a little further down to the Slippery Otter Pub and enjoy a bite for dinner.
 We had burgers and even tried a bison burger and boy were they good.